-In 2002, in the interests of food safety, the USDA (US Department of Agriculture) introduced measures for ‘dry-aged’ products to be ‘cooked’, irradiated, or have chemicals and preservatives added.
-But New York charcutier, Marc Buzzio, insisted that the ancient method of air-drying meat obviated any need for such regulations and, to prove his point, asked the scientists to see for themselves.
-With a promise not to reveal his secret recipe, they recreated Buzzio’s process, but took it a step further, by injecting the meat with E.coli, and thereby introducing far more bacteria than would normally have existed.
+In 2002, in the interests of food safety, Pellegrini writes that the US Department of Agriculture introduced new measures for ‘dry-aged’ products.
+Meats should be ‘cooked’, irradiated, or be chemically preserved.
+But New York charcutier, Marc Buzzio, insisted that the ancient method of air-drying meat obviated any need for such regulations.
+To prove his point, he asked the scientists to see for themselves.
+With a promise not to reveal his secret recipe, they recreated Buzzio’s process.
+Then they injected the meat with E.coli, thereby introducing far more bacteria than would normally have existed.
 When the air-drying process was complete, the scientists could find no harmful bacteria present.
-Marc Buzzio’s meat products were saved, and the USDA scientists came to understand that traditional methods survive for a reason.
+Marc Buzzio won, and his traditional methods survived another day.

 Top Tuscan Traditions

-The world famous Chianti Classico wine is made from particular grapes (usually Sangiovese – described as ‘a horse that doesn’t like to be tamed’, by our wine guide at Tenuta di Lilliano) – grown within an area between Florence and Siena.
-The grapes must then processed, according to strict rules, and bottled within the same area.
-Though other wines can achieve DOP status, only Chianti Classico can be labelled with the historic symbol of the League of Chianti, the Gallo Nero (Black Rooster).
+The world famous Chianti Classico wine is usually made from Sangiovese grapes.
+Our wine guide at Tenuta di Lilliano described the grape as ‘a horse that doesn’t like to be tamed’.
+The grapes grow within an area between Florence and Siena.
+They are then processed, according to strict rules, and bottled within the same area.
+Though other wines can achieve Tuscany DOCG (Denominazione di Origine Controllata e Garantita) status, only Chianti Classico can be labelled with the Gallo Nero (Black Rooster).
+The rooster is an historic symbol of the League of Chianti.

-Pecorino Toscano PDO, soft or semi-hard, is made from the milk of sheep grazing within Tuscany and some specified areas within adjacent Lazio and Umbria, where climate conditions and dairy traditions give the cheese a variety and flavours and aromas.
+Only milk from sheep grazing within Tuscany can be used to create Pecorino Toscano DOP.
+Climate conditions and dairy traditions give the cheese a variety and flavours and aromas.

-Each DOP product has its own ‘Consorzio’ (consortium) that regulates and checks the process to ensure that standards are maintained.
+A ‘Consorzio’ (consortium) regulates and checks the processes to ensure that standards are maintained.

 Where to go

-The DOP label is your guarantee that the ham, cheese, olive oil or wine is of the highest quality.
-Many producers have their own shop and, especially with wine, you may be able to take a tour, and find out more about the process, before making a purchase.
+The Tuscany DOP label is your guarantee that the ham, cheese or olive oil (DOCG for wine), is of the highest quality.
+Many producers have their own shop and, especially with wine, you may be able to take a tour.
+This is an excellent way of finding out more about the process, before making a purchase.

-NB Fèlsina S.P.A. also has olive groves and produces high quality olive oil but, as the groves are outside the designated region, they do not have DOP status.
+NB Fèlsina S.P.A. also produces high quality olive oil.
+However, as the groves are outside the designated region, the oil does not have Tuscany DOP status.